brightway-lca/bw_processing/README.md

 * **Portability**.
 Processed arrays can include metadata that allows for reindexing on other machines, so that processed arrays can be distributed.
 Before, this was not possible, as integer IDs were randomly assigned, and would be different from machine to machine or even across Brightway projects.
 The same portability applies to presamples, making them more useful.
 * **Dynamic data sources**.
 Data for matrix construction (both static and presamples) can be provided dynamically using a defined API.
 This allows for data sources on the cloud, or other external data interfaces.
 * **In-memory data packages**.
 Data packages can be created in-memory and used for calculations.
 * **Separation of uncertainty distribution parameters from other data**.
 Fitting data to an uncertainty distribution, or estimating such distributions, is only one approach to quantitative uncertainty analysis.
-We would like to support other approaches, including presamples, at the same level.
+We would like to support other approaches, including [direct sampling from real data](https://github.com/PascalLesage/presamples/).
 Therefore, uncertainty distribution parameters are stored separately, and only loaded if needed.

 ## Install